File(s) under permanent embargo

 Sequences and draft annotations of computationally predicted proteins from Balamuthia mandrillaris

 This file contains the sequences and draft annotations of computationally predicted proteins from Balamuthia mandrillaris.
 The sequences are reconstructed from RNA sequencing of logarithmic phase trophozoites, the infective form of the amoeba.
 Reads were quality filtered with Trimmomatic and assembled de-novo with Trinity v2.8 (k-mer=25) and Spades v3.13 (k-mer=29 and 33) after clipping of the adaptor sequences.
 Further, quality-filtered reads were aligned to the published B. mandrillaris genome LFUI01 with STAR v2.6 and assembled with Trinity.
 The three assemblies thus obtained were combined with EvidentialGene v19jan01 (EviGene) with BUSCO homology scores as input for the classifier.
 This data set consists of the EviGene ‘main’ proteins.
-FASTA headers are derived from the functional descriptions and gene ontology (GO) annotations predicted with blast2go or PANNZER2 if blast2go failed.
+FASTA headers are derived from the annotations predicted with blast2go or PANNZER2 if blast2go failed.

 This dataset is a byproduct of the study described in: The transcriptome of Balamuthia mandrillaris trophozoites for structure-based drug design.